Moicky/Moicky/README.md

 ## I'm always building something by heart

 I'm always looking for new challenges and things to learn.
-Currently working with Mobile Apps, Web Apps and serverside Applications.
+Currently working with Web Apps and serverside Applications.

 ### Language-Skills